How Splunk uses Slack to make machine data valuable for customers

 Engaging employees and developing leaders with Slack

-Splunk continues to grow its employee base year after year.
-All those new starters make it challenging to maintain the company experience.
-As Vice President of Learning and Development, Fred McAmis focuses on the employee lifecycle and growth.
+Splunk continues to grow its employee base year over year.
+All those new hires make it challenging to maintain the company experience.
+As the vice president of learning and development, Fred McAmis focuses on the employee life cycle and growth.
 He understands that clear pathways for professional development help employees stay motivated.
 “We want the experience for every Splunker to be a trophy experience,” he says.
-“The idea behind that is, people are going to develop while they’re here and we’re going to do as much as we can to help them develop.”
+“The idea behind that is, people are going to develop while they’re here, and we’re going to do as much as we can to help them develop.”

-Splunk offers leadership courses at all levels and each course has a Slack channel.
-Fred believes that while training is the main event, learning requires reinforcement.
+Splunk offers leadership courses at all levels, and each course has a Slack channel.
+McAmis believes that while training is the main event, learning takes reinforcement.
 “So we’re using Slack to supplement the training and offer a way for people to stay in touch and remind themselves of what they learned,” he says.

-Fred readily acknowledges that most learning happens outside of structured courses.
-“People often want to go directly to what they need, when they need it, when they’re motivated,” he says, “so they can move on and implement it.”
+McAmis readily acknowledges that most learning happens outside of structured courses, “People often want to go directly to what they need, when they need it, when they’re motivated,” he says, “so they can move on and implement it.”
 Splunk uses Slack to deliver that just-in-time knowledge.
 “Slack really helps with that.
-The digital messaging isn’t lost – it doesn’t turn into vapour.
-It’s actually archived somewhere and it’s organised in a way that people can find it,” he says.
+The digital messaging isn’t lost; it doesn’t turn into vapor.
+It’s actually archived somewhere, and it’s organized in a way that people can find it,” he says.

-Fred also uses Slack to onboard new Splunkers, slowly offering important resources, suggesting new channels and gauging sentiment through surveys.
-New recruits ease into ongoing projects and develop communication habits that serve them well throughout their Splunk career.
-Kelly notes that Slack enables Splunkers to speak to anyone.
+McAmis also uses Slack to onboard new Splunkers, slowly offering important resources, suggesting new channels and gauging sentiment through surveys.
+New recruits ease into ongoing projects and develop communication habits that serve them throughout their Splunk career.
+Kitagawa notes that Slack enables Splunkers to reach out to anyone.
 “There’s not a lot of hand-holding that you need to do to get in touch with someone.
 Slack really builds a sense of community and connects people who are siloed or who don’t have an office.”

 Whether connecting with new coworkers through the Donut bot, joining an employee resource group or taking a leadership class, for more than 4,000 Splunkers, Slack makes the world just a little bit smaller.